Tina McKenzie (politician): Business life

 McKenzie was announced as a visiting professor in Ulster University's Business School, based in Belfast, beginning in 2021.
 In 2022, was appointed as UK Chair of Policy and Advocacy for the Federation of Small Businesses, the UK’s biggest business organisation representing the interests of self-employed people and smaller businesses.
 The role means she will also serve in one of the most senior positions on the organisation’s Board of Directors.
 In the summer of 2023, McKenzie was named as the 20th most influential behind-the-scenes figure in UK politics by Politico, which called her "one of the highly-effective Northern Ireland business lobbyists" who gained influence after Brexit.
 She was also awarded an MBE in the King’s inaugural Birthday Honours for Services to the Economy in Northern Ireland.

 In the final months of the Sunak-led Government - February 2024 - McKenzie was appointed to the Department of Business and Trade Small Business Council.
+She was appointed as Co-Chair of the Department of Business and Trade Small Business task force in June 2026.
+In January 2026, Tina McKenzie MBE was awarded the Freedom of the City of London by the City of London Corporation for Outstanding Contribution to the UK Economy.
+In July 2026, Ulster University conferred an Honorary Doctor of Science (DSc) on alumna Tina McKenzie MBE at its Belfast campus, recognising her outstanding contribution to business.